• Skip to primary navigation

 Gravy's flavor varies, depending on the type of meat.

-Understanding the difference between demi-glace and gravy can elevate your cooking.
+Understanding the difference between demi-glace and gravy can improve your cooking.

 Fancy French dish?
 Thanksgiving meal?
 Now you know.